vinitgaikwad0810/Heroku-Shopping-Cart-AWS-NoSQL-Service/neo4j-recommendation/README.md

 Instead of ‘neo4j console’, you can use neo4j start to start the server process in the background.
 Visit http://localhost:7474 in your web browser.
 Change the password for the ‘neo4j’ account.

+After setting up the neo4j REST server, I started to think about how our cloud-scaled store front would look like when it comes to the software-architecture.
+Professor had suggested that we must follow approaches discussed in 'The Practice of Cloud Administration' book from the curiculum.
+Hence, We decided to go with the most optimal of architectures, that is, four-tier web architecture.
+Architecure had an elastic load balancer open to the public with a PublicDNS of course and different front-end-server and app-server at the back.

 # Neo4j -> Recommendation Engine for CMPE281 Shopping Cart Service [DATE : Friday April 9, 2016]